 - In a large skillet over high heat, warm the vegetable oil.
 When the oil starts to smoke, quickly season the chicken strips with salt and pepper and mix well.
 Add the chicken strips into the skillet in a single layer.
 Do not touch and let them sear for 4 minutes or until slightly golden brown.
 Flip and cook for another 3 minutes or until cooked through.
 Remove the chicken strips into a large plate.
 Leave the juice in the skillet.

 - Add onion into the skillet and cook for 4 minutes.
 Add the soy sauce mixture and cook for 2 minutes.
 Add the tomato wedges and stir gently for 30 seconds.
 Taste and adjust with salt and pepper.
 Add cilantro, green onion and French fries.
 Gently mix for just 10 seconds.
 Transfer to serving plates.
-Serve immediately with steamed white rice and aji amarillo sauce (Peruvian green sauce).
+Serve immediately with steamed white rice and aji verde sauce (Peruvian green sauce).

 - The French fries I used is Alexia Organic Yukon Select Fries.
 I baked them.
 They were crispy and worked really well.
 You can get any fries you want or even fry them in fryer.